-Dear Ms. Ashbaugh-Hall:
+Dear Mr. King:

 On April 28, 2017, the Division of Reclamation, Mining and Safety (Division) received your objection regarding the Wagner Rock Pit.
-Subsequent information was also received on May 1, 2017.
 Your objections were forwarded to the applicant on May 8, 2017.

 Please note that although your letter does not explicitly state that you object, all comments in opposition must be treated as such.
 If you wish for your objection to be treated as a general comment rather than an objection you must notify the Division in writing.
 If no clarification is received the Division will move forward with the objection process and list you as a party accordingly.